francisfjin/e-commerce-forecasting/README.md

-# E-Commerce: Value Prediction and Time-series Forecasting
+# E-Commerce: Value Prediction and Time-Series Forecasting
 ![](https://github.com/francisfjin/e-commerce-forecasting/blob/main/ecommerce.jpeg)

 This project conducts Value Prediction and time-series forecasting on e-commerce data to analyze trends in revenue and marketing funnel effectiveness for a large-scale online retailer.